msawczyn/EFDesigner/README.md

 You can read more about how to use the designer in the [Documentation site](https://msawczyn.github.io/EFDesigner/).

  ### Change Log

-1.0.4.0
-   - Bug fixes for exceptions thrown when bad input to model attributes as text
-   - Added MinLength string property (used in EF6 only as of this writing)
-   - Modified attribute parser to accept MinLength
-   - Added ColumnName property to model attribute
-   - Added MEF extension capability !
-   - Added some unit tests
-   - Added some documentation updates
-   - Changed version to 1.0.4.0 due to MEF capability

 1.0.3.9
    - If no entities and model is using an unsupported inheritance strategy,